-There are no special safety regulations for Spain.
+Other than relating to covid-19, there are no special safety regulations for Spain.
 The whole country is safe enough to travel through.
 However, at major events where many people come together, visible and invisible security measures are taken.
 In addition, stricter controls apply at airports and border crossings.

 Due to the political tensions in Catalonia, which wants to separate itself from Spain, there may be large demonstrations.
 Make sure you avoid them.
 If you do end up in a demonstration unintentionally, try to leave it as soon as possible.